 Active

-How do agents build, lose, and recover trust across repeated interactions?
-We study the conditions under which a single early failure leaves a lasting mark — and the structural choices (reasoning effort, memory, verification protocols) that shape whether groups of agents can coordinate at all when the stakes are real.
+How do AI workers build, lose, and recover trust across repeated interactions in an organization?
+We study the conditions under which a single early failure leaves a lasting mark — and the structural choices (reasoning effort, memory, verification protocols, trust-repair mechanisms) that shape whether teams of AI workers can coordinate at all when the stakes are real.

 Multi-AgentTrustCoordinationMemory